slackhq/slack-api-docs/page_oauth.md

 You can then use this token to call protected API methods on behalf of the user.

+Please note that these access tokens do not expire.

 ### Step 2a - Denied Requests